MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_06_Configure Azure Key Vault networking settings.md

     module: 'Module 06 - Configure Azure Key Vault networking settings'
 ---

-You can use Microsoft Defender for Cloud's just-in-time (JIT) access to protect your Azure virtual machines (VMs) from unauthorized network access.
-Many times firewalls contain allow rules that leave your VMs vulnerable to attack.
-JIT lets you allow access to your VMs only when the access is needed, on the ports needed, and for the period of time needed.
+You can use the Azue portal to configure the Azure Key Vault networking settings to work with other applications and Azure services.

 ---